alisa-yar/alisa-yar/README.md

 English, Russian and Hebrew

 ## Programming Languages :computer:
-Java, Python, HTML, CSS, JS (in progress)
+Java, Python, HTML, CSS, JS (in progress), Django (in progress)

 <!-- ## Mail :envelope:
 alisa.yar@icloud.com -->

 ##
-Feel free to use any of the my published repositories content for personal use :blush:
+Feel free to use any of the my  repositories and if you have any questions you can contact me here: alisa.yar@icloud.com :blush:

 <!---